technikate/wsa-labs/_posts/reflected-XSS-lab.md

-The following is a solution to "Lab: Reflected XSS into HTML context with nothing encoded".
+The following is a solution to [Lab: Reflected XSS into HTML context with nothing encoded](https://portswigger.net/web-security/cross-site-scripting/reflected/lab-html-context-nothing-encoded).

 In the UI of the lab, enter the following payload into the search bar and click Search:
 `<script>alert("howdy");</script>`